Database

 ];

-The reference method is Db::connection('plugin.{plugin}.{connection name}');, for example
+The reference method is Db::connection('plugin.{plugin}.{connection_name}');, for example:

 use support\Db;